EpicEric/sandhole/book/src/quick_start.md

 - A server with public addresses.
 - A domain pointing to said server (in this example, `server.com`).

 Then, install the Sandhole binary in your server.
-Currently, the only way to do so is to compile it yourself.
+Currently, the only ways to do so are [through Docker Compose](./docker_compose.md) or to compile it yourself.

 If you're compiling from a separate workstation, grab the source files, build the binary, and copy it over: